hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

   processes or devices) must not interfere in ways that could lead to state reuse.

-- _Durability_: once a state transition (e.g., after issuing a signature) is committed, that transition must survive crashes, power loss, or device failure.
+- _Durability_: once a state transition (e.g., before issuing a signature) is committed, that transition must survive crashes, power loss, or device failure.